+First, let us start at the beginning.
 Until the mid-17th century (late Ming, early Qing Dynasty), the only teas consumed in China were Green (un-oxidised) and Oolong (semi-oxidised) teas.
 The tale goes that while a passing army entered the Fujian Province, they decided to take shelter at a nearby tea factory.
-This held up production at the factory and leaves were left out in the sun, causing them to oxidise for a longer period of time, resulting in darker leaves.
+This held up production at the factory and leaves were left out in the sun, causing them to oxidise for a longer period, resulting in darker leaves.
 In an effort to accelerate the drying time, they decided to smoke the leaves over pine wood, thus creating Lapsang Souchong, which became one of the very first black teas and was produced in the area around Wuyi Mountain in Fujian Province.
 This high mountainous area was called Lapsang and the small leaf tea trees Souchong – hence the name.

-Tea was first introduced to Portuguese priests and merchants in China during the 16th century.
-However, the history of black tea in Europe began in the 17th century, when European explorers first reached China.
-The first documented record of tea in Europe is from 1610, when Dutch merchants first brought back Chinese black tea from China, and then sold it widely all around Europe.
-In England, it was at first considered a ‘mysterious oriental drink’ and sold at very high prices at the London coffee houses, so only the aristocracy could afford it.
-Thomas Garway, who owned an establishment in Exchange Alley, was one of the first coffee house merchants to offer tea; he sold both liquid and dry tea to the public as early as 1657.
-From this beginning, it became a drink that identified the well to do, and so became popular as a drink to indicate your wealth and position in society.
+Amusingly despite the British being renowned tea drinkers, it was originally considered a “mysterious oriental drink”.
+Although despite derision from common people it was sold at very high prices in London coffee houses so that only the aristocracy could afford it.
+In fact, Thomas Garway, who owned an establishment in Exchange Alley, was one of the first coffee house merchants to offer tea; he sold both liquid and dry tea to the public as early as 1657.
+From this beginning, it became a drink that identified the “well-to-do”, and so became popular as a drink to indicate your wealth and position in society.

-The British are renowned worldwide for their passion for tea.
-In 1662, when Princess Catherine from Portugal married King Charles, she brought several crates of Chinese black tea as a dowry.
-That introduced black tea to the British palace, and since that time it has been an indispensable part of the life of British royalty.
+Whilst, black tea did not reach the British palace until 1662, when Princess Catherine from Portugal married King Charles, bringing several crates of Chinese black tea as her dowry.
+From that moment onward it has been an indispensable part of the life of British royalty.

-Charles II did his bit by passing several acts forbidding the sale of tea in private houses to counter its growth; this measure was designed to counter sedition, but it was so unpopular that it was impossible to enforce.
+Charles II did his own bit by passing several acts forbidding the sale of tea in private houses to counter its growth, the horror; this measure was designed to counter sedition, but it was so unpopular that it was impossible to enforce.
 A 1676 act taxed tea and required coffee house operators to apply for a licence.
 This was just the start of government attempts to control, or at least to profit from, the popularity of tea in Britain.
-By the mid-18th century the duty on tea had reached an absurd 119%.
+By the mid-18th century, the duty on tea had reached an absurd 119%.
+Higher than any other tax previously enforced.

 This heavy taxation had the effect of creating a whole new industry – tea smuggling.
-Ships from Holland and Scandinavia brought tea to the British coast, and then stood offshore while smugglers met them and unloaded the precious cargo in small vessels.
+Ships from Holland and Scandinavia brought tea to the British coast and then stood offshore while smugglers met them and unloaded the precious cargo in small vessels.
 The smugglers, often local fishermen, snuck the tea inland via underground passages and hidden paths to special hiding places, including parish churches.
 However, even the smuggled tea was expensive and therefore extremely profitable, so many smugglers began to adulterate the tea with other substances, such as willow, liquorice, and sloe leaves.
 Used tea leaves were also re-dried and added to fresh leaves.
 Finally, in 1784, William Pitt the Younger introduced the Commutation Act, which dropped the tax on tea from 119% to 12.5%, effectively ending smuggling.
+Which sounds like the start of a good novel.

 This motivated British traders to explore other avenues for acquiring black tea.
 After several failed attempts, Scottish explorer, Robert Bruce, made a startling discovery in 1823 when he found a native tea plant that was growing in the Upper Brahmaputra Valley and being brewed by the local Singhpho tribe.
 While Robert Bruce died before he could get the plant officially classified, his brother, Charles Alexander Bruce, dispatched the tea samples to the Botanical Garden in Calcutta on Christmas Eve of 1834.
 On closer analysis, these were officially classified as a variation of the Chinese tea plant (Camellia sinensis var sinensis).
 This plant was named Camellia sinensis var Assamica (Masters) Kitamura.